 Gotland picture stones are considered memorials to the dead, many in the shape of keys to the door, ways to other worlds.
 Despite its central position in Baltic Trade there are no ship burials at Gotland.
 However a large number of picture stones show boats.
 Were they picture boat burials rather than boat burials themselves?

 Does the complexity & cost of funeral rights constitute an introduction of the deceased to the ancestors?
 They resided in the household, or close to it in burial mounds, so were a more personal avenue of communication between the worlds than with the higher beings, the gods & goddesses.
 Not everyone becomes an ancestor, the complexity of funeral rights meant the deceased might become an ancestor.

-P260 Hoarding related to preparation for afterlife.
+P260 Hoarding was related to preparation for afterlife.
 At Gotland at least one hoard has been found on every farm.
-Snorri indicates hoarded wealth was buried by a person in order to enjoy it in the afterlife
+Snorri indicates hoarded wealth was buried by a person in order to enjoy it in the afterlife.

 P272 Singularities in history, late C8 commencement of the Viking Age